 Identifying your sacred ground is the first step of the cognitive bias cheat sheet.
 We’ll say it right from the start, don’t skip steps.
 Follow the process, and it will work.

 Religions affect our ability to reason in differing degrees.
-It all depends upon the size and number and content of boundaries of the faith.
+It all depends upon the size, number, and content of the boundaries of the faith.
 The more harmful the rules and limitations, the more it affects our ability to reason facts from fiction.
-The more we expose ourselves to religious teachings without questioning their validity, the more susceptible we become.
+We become more susceptible to negative programming as we expose ourselves to religious indoctrination.
 Even if you don’t follow a religion, it still affects you.
 Religious beliefs infect a society through its customs.
 These superstitions make their way into the laws.

 Fictional ideas cause the most significant distortion of perception.
 So, the crazier and more far-fetched the beliefs, and greater their adverse effect on our ability to think.

 If you are a member of one of the Abrahamic religions, this cognitive bias cheat sheet can be scary.
-We’ll be asking you to examine the doctrines that you feel you must defend.
+We’ll ask you to examine the doctrines you feel you must defend.
 Many people get so entangled in their religion it becomes their identity.

 An excellent place to start is with your Afterlife beliefs.
 What are the benefits?
 How much do they cost?
 What are the negative views it inspires towards people who don’t believe as you do?